A Look at the Burhoe Family Tree from One Green Branch

 John and Jane would have six children together: Susannah, John, Robert, William, Richard and James.
 [5]

-John’s first cousin, Henry Brehaut, arrived from Guernsey Island in 1806.
+John’s first cousin, Henry Brehaut, arrived by ship from Guernsey Island on May 16th, 1806.
 Henry settled as a farmer in the Murray Harbour area of Prince Edward Island.
 The two sides of the family still have many descendants there — Burhoe and Brehaut — thriving on that land of rich farmlands, green-gabled houses and red-sand beaches.
-[4]
+[6]

 Other descendants of John and Jane Burhoe wandered south.
 Settling in Nova Scotia and New Brunswick, down the seaboard into Maine and the rest of New England, New York, Virginia, Florida, always along the coasts…